band/bandstands/Zeitgeist notes.md

 # Zeitgeist notes

 2023-06-08:
-Primary task: connections between the neoliberal, capitalist market system, the current nation states of the world, and isolated and melancholy individualism seem numerous, and worthy of some exposition.
+**Primary task**: connections between the neoliberal, capitalist market system, the current nation states of the world, and isolated and melancholy individualism seem numerous, and worthy of some exposition.
 These notes are a start at collecting resources and thinking.
 (My intent is to populate this wiki page with relevant links, comments, and free associations, and more(?).)

 [[Akwaeke Emezi - revolutionary imagination]]